-- Watermarking.
-U.S. Pat.
-No. 5,699,427 to Chow, relates to a method to deter document and intellectual property piracy through individualization, and a system for identifying the authorized receiver of any particular copy of a document. - Computer System Security.
-U.S. Pat.
-No. 5,881,225 to Worth, relates to a security monitor for controlling functional access to a computer system.
-A security monitor controls security functions for a computer system.
+- controls security functions for a computer system.
 A user desiring access to the system inputs a user identification and password combination, and a role the user to assume is selected from among one or more roles defined in the system. - Computer Security Devices.
 U.S. Pat.
 No. 5,982,520 to Weiser, relates to a personal storage device for receipt, storage, and transfer of digital information to other electronic devices has a pocket sized crush resistant casing with a volume of less than about ten cubic centimeters. - Computer Network Firewall.
 U.S. Pat.
 No. 5,944,823 to Jade, relates to a system and method for providing outside access to computer resources through a firewall.
 A firewall isolates computer and network resources inside the firewall from networks, computers and computer applications outside the firewall. - Virtual Private Network.
 U.S. Pat.
 No. 6,079,020 to Liu, relates to a method and an apparatus for managing a virtual private network operating over a public data network.
 This public data network has been augmented to include a plurality of virtual private network gateways so that communications across the virtual private network are channeled through the virtual private network gateways. - Biometric Authentication.
 U.S. Pat.
-No. 5,193,855 to Shamos relates to a patient and healthcare provider identification system which includes a database of patient and healthcare provider information including the identity of each patient and provider and some identification criteria (such as fingerprint data). - 15.
-The '377 patent does not claim, or attempt to preempt, the performance of an abstract business practice on the Internet or using a conventional computer.
+No. 5,193,855 to Shamos relates to a patient and healthcare provider identification system which includes a database of patient and healthcare provider information including the identity of each patient and provider and some identification criteria (such as fingerprint data). - 158.
+Although "[e]ncryption, in general, represents a basic building block of human ingenuity that has been used for hundreds, if not thousands, of years," the '368 patent does not claim, or attempt to preempt, "some process that involves the encryption of data for some purpose" (or similar abstraction).

-&lt;sup>44 Nary Subramanian, Biometric Authentication, in ENCYCLOPEDIA OF CRYPTOGRAPHY AND SECURITY (S. Jajodia and H.C.A. van Tilborg 2nd ed.
+&lt;sup>47 Nary Subramanian, Biometric Authentication, in ENCYCLOPEDIA OF CRYPTOGRAPHY AND SECURITY (S. Jajodia and H.C.A. van Tilborg 2nd ed.
 2011) ("Biometric authentication is a technique for identifying the person accessing a secured asset . . . by comparing their unique biological features . . . [an] issue with biometric authentication is privacy of personal data.").